PeppeL-G/meteor-big-js-problem/README.md

 Start the application with `meteor run --production`.
 The error `RangeError: Maximum call stack size exceeded ` occurs.

-The problem could have have something todo with minimizing the big JavaScript file in the client directory.
+The problem could have something todo with minimizing the big JavaScript file in the client directory.